-There were two sets of open houses conducted through the development of the TMP to gather input from the public and prioritize near, mid, and long-term projects.
+There were two sets of open houses conducted through the development of the TMP to gather input from the public.

 Virtual Open House #1 was available online from January 7th through February 3rd, 2019.
-The corresponding in-person open houses occurred between January 15th and 29th, 2019 at locations in Deschutes County, Jefferson County, Redmond, Warm Springs, Crook County, and Bend to represent the six jurisdictions within CET's service area.
+The corresponding in-person open houses occurred between January 15th and 29th, 2019 at locations in Deschutes County, Jefferson county, Redmond, Warm Springs, Crook County, and Bend to represent the six jurisdictions within CET's service area.
 The open house activities sought input on transit needs and priorities for CET.
 As part of the first set of open house meetings (in-person and virtual), a survey was conducted to better understand community member's desires for improvements to transit services.
 The detailed summary of the survey and first set of open house activities can be found in the Needs Memo in the Technical Appendix.
-Materials were available in Spanish and translation services were available.

 Virtual Open House #2 was available online from February 3rd through March 3rd, 2020.
-The corresponding in-person open houses occurred between March 12th and 21st, 2019 at locations in Deschutes County, Jefferson County, Redmond, Warm Springs, Crook County, and Bend.
-The second virtual and inperson open house provided the public the opportunity to review potential new routes and comment on their priorities for the system.
+The corresponding in-person open houses occurred between March 12th and 21st, 2019 at locations in Deschutes County, Jefferson county, Redmond, Warm Springs, Crook County, and Bend to represent the six jurisdictions within CET's service area.
+The second virtual and in-person open house provided the public the opportunity to review potential new routes and comment on their priorities for the system.
 A survey was also conducted to understand community priorities for different service enhancement types.